 On-Site, In-Person Professional Development Series

-The DoSeum will return to providing on-site PD sessions this fall, which will provide 6 CPE hours for each session.
+The DoSeum will return to providing on-site PD sessions this spring, which will provide 6 CPE hours for each session.
 Please note, The DoSeum has implemented some changes since our reopening including face mask usage.
 We encourage you to review all of our changes before you arrive for any on-site Professional Development offerings on our Reopening page.

 Professional Development Offerings can be paid for by employers via purchase orders.
 To get more information, contact Chris Navarro at CNavarro@thedoseum.org or at (210) 572-0655.

 February 27 or April 10 | 8:30 AM - 3:30 PM

 As educators know, students cannot engage in STEM without the foundation of reading and writing.
 In this session, you will investigate the constructivist connections between STEM and Literacy through balanced literacy and hands-on STEM.
 Explore readers workshop activities using STEM-based books and writers workshop activities providing authentic writing experiences in the service of STEM.
 Learn to develop STEM and literacy activities to create a lesson plan.